 - your application is missing documentation required for assessment

 Following notification from CORU advising you that your file is considered complete, CORU will issue you with notification in writing of a decision by the Registration Board within 4 months of your application being considered complete.
 This decision will be one of the following;

 - They can refuse to recognise the professional qualification or;

 - They can decide that there is a deficit in the professional qualification meeting some of the essential criteria and offer a compensation measure.

 Within one month of receipt your application CORU will go through a process to check for missing information and documentation.
 CORU will also carry out verification checks on the information you have provided.
 You will receive a notification from us within this month that your file is complete or a request for any missing information required at this stage.
 Missing information will cause delays in your application being processed.

 When your application is considered complete it will move to the assessment stage.
 During this stage the Registration Board will consider all the information that you have provided to assess your professional qualification for recognition.

 On completion of stage two the Registration Board for your profession will make a formal decision on your application and issue a decision in writing to you.
-Stage two and three of the process can take up to four months following submission of a complete application.
+Stage two and three of the process can take up to four months following notification from CORU to advise you application is considered complete.
 CORU endeavours to process applications as quickly as possible and most applications do not take this time frame if the information submitted by the applicant is complete and provides enough clarity to facilitate the assessment process.